boucadair/5g-slice-realization/draft-srld-teas-5g-slicing.md

       is maintained using "parent-service-id" attribute ({{Section 7.3 of ?RFC9182}}.

    *  Means to report a set of network performance metrics to assess whether the agreed slice service objectives are honored.
+These means are used for SLO monitoring and violation detect purposes.
 For example,
       {{?I-D.ietf-opsawg-yang-vpn-service-pm}} can be used to report links' one-way delay, one-way delay variation, etc. Both conventional active/passive measurement methods {{?RFC7799}} and more recent telemetry methods (e.g. YANG Push {{?RFC8641}}) can be used.

+   * Means to report and expose observed performance metrics and other OAM state to customer.
+     For example, {{?I-D.ietf-teas-ietf-network-slice-nbi-yang}} exposes a set of statistics per SDP, connectivity construct, and connection group.

 # IANA Considerations